Szucs-A/WesternWorld/README.md

 ## Acknowledgements
 Unfortunately, I could not include the sounds and music for Western World due to a EULA but this will not effect the project.

-Also thanks to [Tessa Violet](https://www.patreon.com/TessaViolet) for allowing LOFIs to be used by patreons with credit and the [TextMesh Pro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126) plug-in.
+Also thanks to [Tessa Violet](https://www.patreon.com/TessaViolet) for allowing LOFIs to be used by patreons with credit and the [TextMesh Pro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126) plug-in. :heart: